The Morning the Red Rocks Swallow You Whole: A Sedona Story

 Hotels average $200–400/night.
 Save by staying in Cottonwood (20 min away, 40–60% cheaper).

-Day trip to the Grand Canyon South Rim: 2 hours north via Oak Creek Canyon (stunning drive).
+Day trip to the Grand Canyon South Rim: 2 hours north via Oak Creek Canyon (a stunning drive).